Washington vs. Cal NCAA Football Odds, Plays and Insights | September 25, 2021

 Cal Stats and Trends

-- This year, the Golden Bears won ATS in their only game as an underdog of 7.5 points or more.
+- The Golden Bears have been underdogs by 7.5 points or more once this season and covered the spread.

-- Cal's games this season have gone over the point total two times in three opportunities (66.7%).
+- Cal's games this season have hit the over on two of three set point totals (66.7%).

-- Cal is 1-2 against the spread and 1-2 overall in games when it puts up more than 15.7 points.
+- When Cal records more than 15.7 points, it is 1-2 against the spread and 1-2 overall.

-- Cal is 1-2 against the spread and 1-2 overall when the team churns out over 295.7 yards.
+- In games that Cal churns out more than 295.7 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Golden Bears have turned the ball over two times, one fewer times than the Huskies have forced turnovers (3).
+- The Golden Bears have two giveaways this season, while the Huskies have three takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.